JeanChristopheMorinPerso/rez-pip/docs/source/user_guide.rst

 rez configuration.
 By default, it will use all available versions.

 By using ``--python-version``, you can select which version of python to use for the requested packages.
-You can use the same version selecton syntax that rez supports (``>=3``, ``3.7|3.9``, etc) or you can also use ``latest``.
+You can use the same version specifier syntax that rez supports (``>=3``, ``3.7|3.9``, etc) or you can also use ``latest``.

 .. note::